 Those angels outside Bethlehem could have been Jewish Jedis when they appeared with their own greeting that was essentially, “May the Force be with you.”
 That is, may the peace of God be upon all on whom God’s favor rests (cf. Luke 2:14)!

 Each New Year I invite my congregation to seek God for one word to guide them this next year. ￼In my search for my own 1-word, peacemakers is near the top of the list — especially as we enter another election year.
 We need to “let the peace of Christ hold the highest elected office of our heart” (Col. 3:15 my paraphrase) as we wade through the sludge of political debate.

 We also need to become agents who actively bring the Shalom of Christ into the fray.
-“Blessed are the peace-makers” (Matt 5:9) not the peace-keepers who stick their heads in the sand and passively avoid tough topics, or the peace-takers who join in our new national pastime of partisan brow beating and stealing our peace of mind around the clock.
+“Blessed are the peace-makers” (Matt 5:9), not the peace-keepers who stick their heads in the sand and passively avoid tough topics, nor the peace-takers advancing our new national pastime of partisan brow beating and around the clock peace-stealing.

-May the gentle Force of God’s Shalom be with you!
-And also with you!
+LEADER: May the gentle Force of God’s Shalom be with you!